joshjacobbaker/client/SCRUM.md

 ### WIP

+- Remove Error handling as all lazy loaded images are throwing errors
 - [Explore other salon websites for ideas]("https://www.envysalon-spa.com/")
 - Prevent Images from scrolling on landing page
 - change on hover background color